nggepe/calendar-gc/README.md

 # GC-Calendar

 Welcome to GEPCODE Calendar!
-This is calendar library for web.
+This is a calendar library for the web.

 **Demo**